-Piggybacking on State, County and other municipality bids is permitted within the approval thresholds of the City Manager or City Commission, as applicable in accordance with the purchasing criteria set forth herein.
+Piggybacking on State, County, other municipality and other government entity bids is permitted within the approval thresholds of the City Manager or City Commission, as applicable in accordance with the purchasing criteria set forth herein.
 The department must specifically identify the contract being piggybacked and include that information in the documents to be sent to the Purchasing Department.